Here you have a compendium of the most common questions about FXS Signals service. If you have something else to ask, please Contact Us.

 We periodically inform about our effective leverage (the ratio between the size of all open positions and the account’s equity) and number of open positions to give our audience a feel for what level of risk to assume.
 We also repeatedly inform that open positions can go up to 30, so users should keep sufficient available margin.

-What does a dynamic Stop Loss and Take Profit mean?
+What does a Conditional Stop Loss and Take Profit mean?

-Most positions do not have an explicit SL or TP at the moment of entry.
-Our systems have conditional stops and targets.
+Some strategies do not have an explicit SL or TP at the moment of entry.
+Instead, they have conditional stops and targets.
 A conditional exit (a SL or TP) is a set of technical conditions that trigger the system to close a trade.
 Most of our systems have several ways to get out of a trade: the price is at a technical confluence; oscillators cross a threshold; the volatility regime changes, etc. A conditional exit is therefore not a price level.
 Some systems also trail the stop loss.
 Therefore we can't know for sure the price level at the moment of the entry or even during the trade.
 This should not be a problem when calculating the position size since we use a fixed size per trade.

 Why do I receive signals for the same pair in opposite directions?